 Kamifukuoka Tanabata Festival

-They display tanabata (Star Festival) streamers in the area around the station during the festival.
+Fujimino City display tanabata (Star Festival) streamers in the area around the station during the festival.
 Close to 300 streamers can be seen.
-Furthermore, there are taiko and other music performances as well as dance and a children’s mikoshi (palanquin or portable shrine).
+Furthermore, there are taiko and other music performances as well as dance and a children’s mikoshi (palanquin or portable shrine) on both days.

 I have actually been a couple of times, but pre instant camera so I don’t have any photos online from our visit.
 Despite the numbers that attend the festival it still has a very local feel, maybe because it is spread out over a large area.
-And even though approximately 150,000 people it isn’t as big as some of the other festivals happening in Saitama the same weekend, such as Saikasai, which is also on the Tobu Tojo line.
+And even though approximately 150,000 people it isn’t as big as some of the other festivals that are on the same weekend, such as Saikasai, which is also on the Tobu Tojo line.

 The festival is held close to Tobu Tojo Line’s Kamifukuoka station.
 Driving to the event is discouraged due to the lack of parking.
 However, there is wheelchair accessible parking.

 The featured photo, in the thumbnail when the post is linked, is just an image.
 Photographer Fernando Mafra, commercial use and mods allowed permission from Flickr.